open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

 The `logs` section is in development.

 - `body_column` (required) defines the column to use as the log record's body.

+##### Tracking processed results

+With the default configuration and a non-parameterized logs query like `select * from my_logs`, the receiver will run the same query every collection interval, which can cause reading the same rows over and over again, unless there's an external actor removing the old rows from the `my_logs` table.

+To prevent reading the same rows on every collection interval, use a parameterized query like `select * from my_logs where id_column > ?`, together with the `tracking_start_value` configuration property that specifies the initial value for the parameter.
+The receiver will use the configured `tracking_start_value` as the value for the query parameter when running the query for the first time.
+On each query run, the receiver will retrieve the highest value from the `tracking_column` from the result set and use it as the value for the query parameter on next collection interval.

+Note that the notation for the parameter depends on the database backend.
+For example in MySQL this is `?`, in PostgreSQL this is `$1`, in Oracle this is any string identifier starting with a colon `:`, for example `:my_parameter`.

 #### Metrics queries